lwear/FirebaseTicTacToe/NewREADME.md

 [Firebase on Glitch Example](https://firebase-on-glitch-example.glitch.me/) (available until Firebase trial ends)

+## Write Interactive Tic Tac Toe
-## TASK 3: Reading and Writing to the Database
+## **Step 1: Connect Two Players to the Game**

- 1. How to write data to and read data from (on value change or only once) the database: <https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1>.
+   1. Download the code base from [this github project](https://github.com/lwear/FirebaseTicTacToe).
+   2. Add the code to your Glitch project created in the previous steps.
+   3. Ensure the it runs on Glitch and validates before you continue.
+   4. Add a `numplayers` value to the database to store the number of players that have joined the game.
+   5. Enable the game to detect the number of players in the game and add all the functionality shown in this video (note:it uses the old methods to read/write data, you are expected to use the new methods) <https://youtu.be/vpt9o7O2-5I>.
+Note: all reads/writes in videos use an old method.
+Use the method from [this documentation](https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1) to do all modern read/writes.
+   6.

-## TASK 5: Controlling User Input
+## **Step 2: Controlling User Input**
-### Watch and complete Task 5: <https://youtu.be/DXlXyjjjX2c>
+### Watch and complete **Controlling User Input**: <https://youtu.be/DXlXyjjjX2c>
 #### Note: all reads/writes in videos use an old method.
 Use the method from [this documentation](https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1) to do all modern read/writes.
  1. Modify `playerTakeTurn()` so that:
     - it checks if we are in a state that a turn cannot be taken